Performance Development Review (Appraisal)

 2. Performance Development Review Preparation Guides

-Before the actual performance development review meeting, both you and your team member should review your copies of the job description and complete the Performance Development Review Form relevant to their position.
+Before the actual performance development review meeting, both you and your team member should review your copies of the job description and read An Employee’s Guide to the Performance Development Review System.
 This allows you both to identify and research all matters that either of you want discussed at the review.

 3. Performance Development Review Meeting